siglens/siglens-docs/docs/spl-docs/aggregate-functions/agg-functions.md

 ### Description
 The percentile functions return the Nth percentile value of the numeric field \<value\>.
 You can think of this as an estimate of where the top percentile starts.
 For example, a 95th percentile says that 95% of the values in field Y are below the estimate and 5% of the values in field \<value\> are above the estimate.

-Valid percentile values are floating point numbers between 0 and 100, such as 99.95.
+Valid percentile values are floating point numbers between 0 and 100 (inclusive), such as 99.95.
-I can help you convert that into a Markdown table.
-Here it is:

 | Function | Description |
 |---|---|